Quantum Spin Supersolid as a precursory Dirac Spin Liquid in a Triangular Lattice Antiferromagnet: Introduction

-We turn to the material's side.
-It is the conventional belief that the $3d$ transition metal oxides should have more symmetric spin models.
+For the more material's aspect of the physics, it is the conventional belief that the $3d$ transition metal oxides should have more symmetric spin models.
 In reality, all the $3d$ transition metal ions have rather different physical properties, exhibiting rich behaviors with a diverse of models that depend sensitively on the structures and the crystal field environments~\cite{PhysRevLett.102.096406,PhysRevB.96.020412,PhysRevB.100.045103,Su_2019}.
 In many cases, the orbitals get involved and wildly change the physics.
-For the Co ion, the often-discussed scenario is about the selection of the high or low spin states due to the competition between the Hund's coupling and the crystal electric field splitting.
-More recently, the spin-orbit coupling of the Co ion has received quite some attention.
+For the Co ion, the often-discussed scenario is actually about the selection of the high or low spin states due to the competition between the Hund's coupling and the crystal electric field splitting.
+More recently, however, the spin-orbit coupling of the Co ion has received quite some attention.
 This occurs when the electrons partially fill the $t_{2g}$ shell~\cite{Witczak_Krempa_2014}.
-Due to the active spin-orbit coupling and the orbitals, the local moment of the relevant Co ion is no longer pure spins, and is instead an entangled mixture of spin and orbital.
-The resulting effective model is often anisotropic instead of Heisenberg-like.
+Due to the active spin-orbit coupling and the orbitals, the local moment of the relevant Co ion is no longer pure spins, and is instead an entangled object of spin and orbital.
+The resulting effective model is expected to be anisotropic instead of Heisenberg-like.
 The well-known limiting examples were the quasi-1D Ising magnets CoNb$_2$O$_6$, BaCo$_2$V$_2$O$_8$ and SrCo$_2$V$_2$O$_8$~\cite{CoNb2O6, BaCo2V2O8, SrCo2V2O8,PhysRevLett.127.077201,PhysRevLett.120.207205,Wang_2018}.
-For the same reason, the Kitaev interaction has been extended to the honeycomb cobaltates including Na$_2$Co$_2$TeO$_6$ and Na$_2$Co$_2$SbO$_6$~\cite{PhysRevLett.125.047201,PhysRevB.97.014407,PhysRevB.97.014408}, and a similar form of Kitaev interaction is reinvoked for CoNb$_2$O$_6$~\cite{Morris_2021,PhysRevB.105.224421}.
-We here consider the triangular lattice antiferromagnet Na$_2$BaCo(PO$_4$)$_2$ where the model is the spin-1/2 easy-axis XXZ model~\cite{sheng2022two}.
+For the same reason, the Kitaev interaction has been extended to the honeycomb cobaltates including Na$_2$Co$_2$TeO$_6$ and Na$_2$Co$_2$SbO$_6$~\cite{PhysRevLett.125.047201,PhysRevB.97.014407,PhysRevB.97.014408}, and a similar form of Kitaev interaction is re-invoked for CoNb$_2$O$_6$~\cite{Morris_2021,PhysRevB.105.224421}.
+For our motivation of the triangular lattice antiferromagnet Na$_2$BaCo(PO$_4$)$_2$ and other Co-based triangular lattice compounds, the model is expected to be the spin-1/2 easy-axis XXZ model~\cite{sheng2022two,sheng2024continuum}.